 We are given laws from the Senodruides written down by Diogenes Laertius.

 I. The gods must be worshipped.

 These laws were created so that the people could escape the cycle of rebirth and join the Deuoi.

 Let us cycle back to the idea of Orphic Mysteries and Pythagorean ideas.
-Now I do not think that Pythagoras gave the Druis these ideas.
-The Druis had their ideas of metempsychosis/transmigration of the soul very similar to the other.
+Now I do not think that Pythagoras gave the Senogalatis these ideas.
+The Senodruides had their ideas of metempsychosis/transmigration of the soul very similar to the other.
 It is possible that this was a philosophical idea within the greater PIE culture, a philosophy that manifested itself in multiple IE cultural branches.
 This is why a Greek philosopher would seem similar to a Druis cause they descended from the same root culture.

 The Druids, in addition to natural philosophy, also study moral philosophy.